Introduction: Living Frugally on One Income

 18) Cook Meals From Scratch

-Cooking meals from scratch is a great way to save money and reduce your expenses.
+Preparing meals from scratch is an excellent way to cut costs and reduce your expenses.
 You’ll also make healthier choices by avoiding processed foods that are often full of additives and preservatives.
 Baking your own homemade bread cuts grocery expenses and gives you full control of the ingredients used.
+You can even make your own sourdough pizza dough for inexpensive pizza.

 19) Avoid Buying Bottled Water

 While convenience is tempting, buying bottled water can be a burden on your wallet.
-Invest in a reusable water bottle and fill it up with tap water instead.
+Buy a water bottle and fill it up with tap water instead.
 This will help you save while reducing your environmental impact.

 20) Shop Around for the Best Deals